VisActor/VTable/docs/assets/faq/en/10-How to add a progress bar to the table component.md

 ## Question Description

 Specify a column on the table, display the content as a progress bar based on data, and display percentage text.
-How to achieve this effect on the table component?
+How to achieve this effect on VTable?
 ![image](/vtable/faq/10-0.png)

 ## Solution

-The open source table component VTable is used here to implement this function.
 You can specify the column to be progress bar type (progress chart) cell by setting `cellType` to `progressbar` in `columns`; by configuring the `style` in `columns`, you can configure the style of the progress chart:

 ```javascript
 {